-Revolution® is the first FDA-approved, topical parasite control product of its kind for cats.
+Revolution® flea treatment for cats is the first FDA-approved, topical parasite control product of its kind for cats.
 It controls six major pests to make cats healthier and more comfortable - indoors or outside.

 According to the Revolution website, this product kills adult fleas and prevents their eggs from hatching for about one month.
 The product is recommended only for cats over eight weeks of age, but it is safe to use on pregnant and lactating cats.
 It is suggested that the product be applied once a month to give your cat continued protection from:

 Where to Buy Revolution for Cats